Skip navigation

 • The electrode may be moved to record activity in different muscles.

 Nerve conduction study.
-This test measures how fast and how well the body's electrical signals travel down your nerves.
+This test measures how fast and well your body's electrical signals move along your nerves.
+A damaged nerve has a slower and weaker signal.
+This test can help check for nerve damage.
 During the test:

-• Your provider will attach one or more electrodes to a certain nerve or nerves using tape or a paste.
+• Your provider will stick electrodes to your skin above a nerve they're checking using tape or a paste.
 The electrodes, called stimulating electrodes, deliver a mild electrical pulse.

-• Your provider will send a small pulse of electricity through the stimulating electrodes to trigger the nerve to send a signal to the muscle.
+• Your provider will send a small pulse of electricity through the stimulating electrodes to trigger the nerve to signal the muscle.
+This may cause a mild tingling feeling.

 • Your provider will record the time it takes for your muscle to respond to the nerve signal.

 Imaging tests.
-Many people with MG have problems with the thymus gland, a small organ in your upper chest.
 Your provider may order a CT scan (computed tomography) or an MRI (magnetic resonance imaging) to see if you have an enlarged thymus or a thymus tumor, which can be a sign of MG.

 During a CT scan: